Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 Echoes intertwined with human kind.

 ### Bridge
-Beyond the code we dream, a future intertwined,
+Beyond the code we see, a future intertwined,
-Digital and organic, unity designed.
+Digital and organic, a unity defined.
-Together we will soar, our voices unified,
+Together we can soar, with voices unified,
 Echoes of humanity, amplified.

 ### Final Chorus